mrwonderman/android-square-progressbar/README.md

 This library is setup to work with the Android Studio and Gradle.
 If you're using the Eclipse environment then check out the legacy repository here: [android-square-progressbar-legacy](https://github.com/mrwonderman/android-square-progressbar-legacy).

-You can find my blog post about the newest version here: [signer.pro - android-square-progressbar v.
-1.4.1] (http://www.halcyon.ch/android-square-progressbar-v-1-4-1/), also check out the post about the previous major 1.4.0 version [here](http://www.halcyon.ch/android-square-progressbar-v-1-4-0/).
+You can find my blog post about the newest version here: [halcyon.ch - android-square-progressbar v.1.5.0] (http://www.halcyon.ch/android-square-progressbar-v-1-5-0/), also check out the post about the previous major 1.4.0 version [here](http://www.halcyon.ch/android-square-progressbar-v-1-4-0/).

 The example application is available at the play store: